This post may contain affiliate links. Please read our privacy policy.

 How to Grill Salmon

-A simple grilled salmon dinner is one of the best things to come off of your grill.
-It takes just minutes to grill up, and you can enjoy it plain and simple or season or top it any which way you like.
-You really don’t need to do much to this beautifully pink rich tasting fish, just serve it up hot or warm, and let the fish itself be the star.
+Salmon takes just minutes to grill up, and you can enjoy it plain and simple, or season or top it any which way you like.
+You really don’t need to do much to this beautifully pink, rich-tasting fish; just serve it up hot or warm, and let the fish itself be the star.
+Or if you’re looking for something special, pair it with a sauce like Easy Lemon Butter Sauce, Chimichurri Sauce, or Dill Sauce.

 A simple grilled salmon dinner is one of the best things to come off of your grill.
 Enjoy it plain and simple or season any way you like.